dianangh/AutoMatePro/README.md

 Explain your models and integration with the inventory microservice, here.

 I'll create a service API that will handle all the automobile service appointments and a service poller that will integrate with all the other services.
 I'll have a AutoMobileVO, Technician and Appointment model.
-Thge AutomobileVo will take right from the inventory microservice.
+The AutomobileVo will take right from the inventory microservice.